mlforcada/Appraise/eval/README.txt

 Note that the script assumes that the filled-in task structure is unchanged, and that the evaluator only filled in / changed the words in the gaps.
 The script returns the number and percentage of correct answers based on the answer key.

+The toolkit also generates XML to be imported into Appraise evaluation system.
+To generate XML, run

+ $ python gist_xml.py [OPTIONS] ORIGINAL REFERENCE TAGS [TASK]

+See description of the arguments and options above.
+Note that the KEYS argument is not used, because the answer keys are contained in the generated XML file.
+XML generation features the following additional options:

+* -l, --lang - a language pair of the task, two language codes separated by a hyphen, e.g. 'eo-en'.
+The first code specifies the source language, the second - the target language.
+This information is optional but useful for user selection in the system.
+* --doc - document ID.
+Appraise uses this to find the sentences from the same text to provide context.
+If not specified, a random id will be generated.
+* --set - set ID.
+A unique and descriptive name for the current set of tasks, will be seen in exported results.
+If not specified, will be set to a unique but undescriptive randomized ID.